Email FacebookTwitterMenu burgerClose thin

 How You Can Catch Up On Your Retirement Saving Goals

-Next, cross-check your savings goals against your income: How much do you make right now, and what will it cost you to maintain your standard of living in retirement?
-Most households are well behind where they need to be in retirement, and if you are among them at age 50, it’s time to consider accelerating your savings with catch-up contributions and perhaps an additional taxed portfolio.
+Cross-check your savings goals against your income.
+Consider how much you make right now and what it will cost you to maintain your standard of living in retirement.
+Most households are well behind where they need to be in retirement, and if you are among them at age 50, it’s time to consider accelerating your savings with catch-up contributions and perhaps an additional tax-advantaged portfolio.

 Finally, make sure to keep an eye on your own future goals.
-Data sets like this can be a useful wakeup call, but your targets should be based on your needs and finances.
-Set a goal for where you want to be at age 60 and start working towards it, not based on the Federal Reserve survey alone but your personal needs.
+Data sets like this can be a useful wake-up call, but your targets should be based on your needs and finances.
+Set a goal for where you want to be at age 60 and start working toward it, not based on the Federal Reserve survey alone, but on your personal needs.

 Bottom Line